mobizt/Firebase-ESP-Client/src/README.md

 param **`json`** The pointer to FirebaseJson object used for the update.

-rCall [FirebaseData object].jsonData and [FirebaseData object].jsonDataPtr
-to get the JSON data that already updated on the defined node.

 ```cpp
 bool updateNode(FirebaseData *fbdo, const char *path, FirebaseJson *json);